monimaj89/Project4-Cake-Heaven/TESTING.md

 [Go to Top](#cake-heaven---testing)

 # Manual Testing
+I conducted comprehensive manual testing on my page, ensuring all functions, links and button functioned correctly.
+I verified the layout and design, checked the responsiveness on different devices, and reviewed the content for accuracy.
+The page successfully passed the thorough testing, ensuring its functionality and user-friendliness.

 <details><summary>All Pages</summary>

 | **Test**| **Goal** | **Result** |
 | :--- | :--- | :--- |
 | Responsiveness | Page content appears and is fully responsive | Pass |